michaelmano/Pitaya/README.md

 ## Carousel

-To use the carousel you first need to make a new carousel item and give it the category of the page you want it on. e.g. `home`
+To use the carousel you first need to make a new carousel item and give it the category of the page you want it on. e.g. `home` and set the featured image.

 ## TODO
 * Init all files.